Florida has a variety of award winning paddling trails on the state's abundant lakes, rivers, and meandering coastline.

 It's easy to get kids interested in canoeing or kayaking.
 Children possess a curiosity that, with a little bit of encouragement and a sturdy canoe or kayak, will make them want to get on the water and explore!
 They may spot an otter scooting through the water, an osprey diving for a fish, or perhaps an alligator basking in the sun.
 Bring along a small dip net and jar for kids to explore nature up close.

-Follow these five tips to have a safe and fun paddling trip:
+Follow these 8 tips to have a safe and fun paddling trip:

 1. Wear your lifejacket - Parents should set the example by wearing a life jacket all the time; children under six years of age are required to.
 Make sure the fit is right.

-3. Cold water safety - Know the water temperature before you set out and plan accordingly.
+4. Cold water safety - Cold water safety is important, even in Florida!
+Know the water temperature before you set out and plan accordingly.
 Dress appropriately, bring plenty to eat and drink.